laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 Not just any blog though - a _good blog_.
 But what does that mean?
 Blogs are meant to be read, and as such we'll want to optimize for SEO.
 From a technical perspective then, we should prioritize solutions that consider:

-* Performance: a blog should be really, really fast to deliver content.
+- Performance: a blog should be really, really fast to deliver content.
-* Accessibility: a blog should be accessible to all users.
+- Accessibility: a blog should be accessible to all users and should be highly available.
-* Trustable: a blog should encrypt traffic, not spam users, not engage in dark-pattern UI distractions, and so forth.
+- Trustable: a blog should encrypt traffic, not spam users, not engage in dark-pattern UI distractions, and so on.
-* Machine-crawlability: a blog should include all the metadata search engines expect and be crawlable to get higher search rankings.
+- Machine-crawlability: a blog should include all the metadata search engines expect and be crawlable to get higher search rankings.

 Furthermore, I wanted to utilize "best practices" from a DevOps perspective with my technical decisions.
 And so, to facilitate this:

-* For the blog engine, I chose [Gatsby](https://www.gatsbyjs.com/).
+- For the blog engine, I chose [Gatsby](https://www.gatsbyjs.com/).
 Architecting the blog as static content means it's easy to cache and removes the need for any server side infrastructure.
-* For operating the blog, I chose [AWS](https://aws.amazon.com/).
+- For operating the blog, I chose [AWS](https://aws.amazon.com/).
 This is the industry standard for operating services in the cloud.
-* For configuring the infrastructure, I chose [Terraform](https://www.terraform.io/) as an infrastructure-as-code solution.
+- For configuring the infrastructure, I chose [Terraform](https://www.terraform.io/) as an infrastructure-as-code solution.
 Likewise, the industry standard IaC solution.
-* To deploy the blog, I opted to use [Github Actions](https://github.com/features/actions) to set up continuous integration and deployment pipelines.
-Github is being used for version control already and actions integrates with this well.
+- To deploy the blog, I opted to use [Github Actions](https://github.com/features/actions) to set up continuous integration and deployment pipelines.
+Github is being used for version control already so Actions is a natural choice.

 ## High level technoblather

 Before delving into the details of the terraform declarations, I'd like to give an overview of the services used and how they relate to one another:

-* IAM for defining groups and policies to operate the solution
+- IAM for defining groups and policies to operate the solution
-* Route53 for DNS management
+- Route53 for DNS management
-* Certificate Manager for provisioning an SSL certificate
+- Certificate Manager for provisioning an SSL certificate
-* Cloudfront for distributing and caching the blog
+- Cloudfront for distributing and caching the blog
-* S3 for storing terraform state and blog content
+- S3 for storing terraform state and blog content
-* SNS for publishing events related to operating the blog
+- SNS for publishing events related to operating the blog
-* Cloudwatch for acting on events (e.g., alerting)
+- Cloudwatch for acting on events (e.g., alerting)

 This will look familiar if you've ever hosted a static website via S3.
 Everything detailed in this blog post could just as well be applied to a single page application, e.g. a React app.